kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 In lieu of a UUID, preset configs will be keyed by their filename, including their file extension (e.g. `config1.conf`).

-Preset configs can use environment variables / `include` other configs as normal.
+Preset configs, but **not uploaded configs**, can use environment variables / `include` other configs as normal.
 It may be good practice to place these "included" configs in another directory so they are not loaded by the Lucille API as their own preset configs.

 ## Logging and Integration Testing with Dropwizard